yasminekharrat123/jules/README.md

 ### Frontend

-1. Navigate to the frontend directory: `cd frontend`
+1. Navigate to the frontend directory: `cd web`
-2. Copy the `.env.example` file to `.env.local` and fill the variables: `cp .env.example .env.local`
+2. Copy the `.env.example` file to `.env.local` and fill the variables
 3. Install the dependencies: `pnpm install`
 4. Start the development server: `pnpm run dev`
 5. Open `http://localhost:3000` in your browser

 ### Backend

-1. Navigate to the backend directory: `cd backend`
+1. Navigate to the backend directory: `cd api`
 2. Copy the `.env.example` file to `.env` and configure your PostgreSQL connection
 3. Install the dependencies: `pnpm install`
-4. Run database migrations: `pnpm run migrate`
+4. Run database migrations: `pnpm kysely migrate:latest`
 5. Start the development server: `pnpm run dev`
-6. The API will be available at `http://localhost:8000`
+6. The API will be available at `http://localhost:3001`

 ## Environment Variables